PecoDory/greener-grass-ATL/README.md

 ## Purpose
 <br>

 This is a fullstack application that will allow users to post their day-to-day exploits as urban gardeners/farmers in Atlanta, as well as allow other users to comment on these posts, fostering a dialogue (tips, tricks, glass content in the soil) between local growers.
 <br>

 ## MVP

 - Sign Up/Login
-- A place to post about yr daily routine and the nature of growing in the city wilds
+- A place to post about yr daily routine and the nature of growing and foraging in the city wilds
 - Comments from other users relating their experiences of the day
 - A fitting aesthetic for the content